Linrena/Cloud-Bank/README.md

 ### 1. Setup

-Our implementation of WebSphere will be based off the [application deployment sample (https://developer.ibm.com/wasdev/docs/article_appdeployment/), which means we will first need to download the DefaultServletEngine sample and extract it to `/tmp`:
+Our implementation of WebSphere will be based off the [application deployment sample](https://developer.ibm.com/wasdev/docs/article_appdeployment/), which means we will first need to download the DefaultServletEngine sample and extract it to `/tmp`:

 ```text
 wget https://github.com/WASdev/sample.servlet/releases/download/V1/DefaultServletEngine.zip